 A Fixed Base Operator (FBO) is an entity engaged in the business of providing the primary service of staffed or unstaffed (self-fueling) aircraft fueling as described in Sections 5.6.
-Each Oregon State-owned Category IV airport Fixed Base Operator shall provide one of the following secondary FBO services, which are described in Section 5.7: flight training, airframe and power plant maintenance, aircraft rental, and aircraft storage/hangars.
-Only FBOs shall be permitted to provide fueling services and facilities at Category IV Oregon State-owned airports.
+Each Oregon State-owned Category V airport Fixed Base Operator has the option to also provide any of the following secondary FBO services, which are described in Section 5.7: flight training, airframe and power plant maintenance, aircraft rental, and aircraft storage/hangars.
+Only FBOs shall be permitted to provide fueling services and facilities at Category V Oregon State-owned airports.